TracFone ReviewsConsumerAffairs Unaccredited Brand

-- Refer-A-Friend: Current TracFone customers can earn cash when they refer friends who purchase and activate a phone from TracFone.com.
+Refer-A-Friend: Current TracFone customers can earn cash when they refer friends who purchase and activate a phone from TracFone.com.
 When new customers use the link sent to them by an existing customer to make a purchase, the existing customer can receive up to $30.

-- Text support: Both existing customers and interested consumers can get answers to their questions about TracFone via text message.
+Text support: Both existing customers and interested consumers can get answers to their questions about TracFone via text message.
 They can simply text HELP to 611611.
 They can also get fast answers by texting specific words, listed on the company’s website, to that number.

-- Value Plans: TracFone’s Value Plans are monthly plans that automatically bill customers and add a certain number of minutes to their phone.
+Value Plans: TracFone’s Value Plans are monthly plans that automatically bill customers and add a certain number of minutes to their phone.
 Customers do not pay an activation fee to set up these plans, and there is no charge for canceling their service.

-- International: Customers can receive up to three local, Mexican numbers that will call through to TracFone customers in the United States.
+International: Customers can receive up to three local, Mexican numbers that will call through to TracFone customers in the United States.
 This feature means international callers will not be charged long distance fees for calling friends and family in the United States.

-- Accident protection: TracFone customers can add an accident protection plan to their phone so they can replace it if it is accidently damaged.
+Accident protection: TracFone customers can add an accident protection plan to their phone so they can replace it if it is accidently damaged.
 The company offers two protection plans.

-- Best for TracFone is best for temporary users, non-cell phone users and budget-conscious consumers.
+Best for: TracFone is best for temporary users, non-cell phone users and budget-conscious consumers.

-TracFone Company Profile
+TracFone Company Information